 "When you post the item, opt for a tracked delivery service so the customer can log in to see where it is," suggests Choo.

 Next, consider the legal implications of selling overseas.
-These will depend on whether or not the order has come from within the European Union (EU).
+These will depend on what you are selling and whether or not the order has come from within the European Union (EU).